NVIDIA/aistore/README.md

 * ✅ **High Availability:** Redundant control and data planes.
 Self-healing, end-to-end protection, n-way mirroring, and erasure coding.
 Arbitrary number of lightweight access points.
 * ✅ **HTTP-based API:** A feature-rich, native API (with user-friendly SDKs for Go and Python), and compliant [Amazon S3 API](/docs/s3compat.md) for running unmodified S3 clients.
 * ✅ **Monitoring:** Comprehensive observability with integrated Prometheus metrics, Grafana dashboards, detailed logs with configurable verbosity, and CLI-based performance tracking for complete cluster visibility and troubleshooting.
 See [AIStore Observability](/docs/monitoring-overview.md) for details.
 * ✅ **Chunked Objects:** High-performance chunked object representation, with independently retrievable chunks, metadata v2, and checksum-protected manifests.
-Supports rechunking, parallel reads, and seamless integration with [Get-Batch](/docs/get_batch.md) and [blob-downloader](/docs/blob_downloader.md).
+Supports rechunking, parallel reads, and seamless integration with [Get-Batch](/docs/get_batch.md), [blob-downloader](/docs/blob_downloader.md), and multipart uploads to supported cloud backends.
 * ✅ **Secure Redirects (cluster-key):** Configurable cryptographic signing of redirect URLs using HMAC-SHA256 with a versioned cluster key.
 * ✅ **Load-Aware Throttling:** Dynamic request throttling based on a five-dimensional load vector (CPU, memory, disk, FDs, goroutines) to protect AIS clusters under stress.
 * ✅ **Unified Namespace:** Attach AIS clusters together to provide fast, unified access to the entirety of hosted datasets, allowing users to reference shared buckets with cluster-specific identifiers.
 * ✅ **Turn-key Cache:** In addition to robust data protection features, AIS offers a per-bucket configurable LRU-based cache with eviction thresholds and storage capacity watermarks.
 * ✅ **ETL Offload:** Execute I/O intensive data transformations [close to the data](/docs/etl.md), either inline (on-the-fly as part of each read request) or offline (batch processing, with the destination bucket populated with transformed results).
 * ✅ **Get-Batch:** Retrieve multiple objects and/or [archived files](/docs/archive.md) with a single call.
-Designed for ML/AI pipelines, [Get-Batch](/docs/get_batch.md) fetches an entire training batch in one operation, assembling a TAR (or other supported format) that contains all requested items in the exact user-specified order.
+Designed for ML/AI pipelines, [Get-Batch](/docs/get_batch.md) fetches an entire training batch in one operation, assembling a TAR (or other supported [serialization format](/docs/archive.md)) that contains all requested items in the exact user-specified order.
 * ✅ **Data Consistency:** Guaranteed [consistency](/docs/overview.md#read-after-write-consistency) across all gateways, with [write-through](/docs/overview.md#write-through) semantics in presence of [remote backends](/docs/overview.md#backend-provider).
 * ✅ **Serialization & Sharding:** Native support for TAR, TGZ, TAR.LZ4, and ZIP [archives](/docs/archive.md) for efficient storage and processing of small-file datasets.
 Features include seamless integration with existing unmodified workflows across all APIs and subsystems.
 * ✅ **Kubernetes:** For production, AIS runs natively on Kubernetes.
 The dedicated [ais-k8s](https://github.com/NVIDIA/ais-k8s) repository includes the AIS/K8s Operator, Ansible playbooks, Helm charts, and deployment guidance.